ritvikmath/jekyll-now/_posts/2017-1-21-Math_and_Beer.md

 **division skills crash fast and crash hard** {:center}

-which is probabaly why its so hard for me and lets face it, you, to split the check after a long night of drinking with friends or family.
+which is probably why it’s so hard for me and let’s face it, you, to split the check after a long night of drinking with friends or family.

 ---